testersakage/mineclonia-jtest/API.md

   example.
 * `_mcl_armor_trim_color`: _colorstring_ used to determine the color that will be applied during armor trimming when used in the smithing table.
+* `_mcl_armor_trim_desc`: _string_ used to describe the material used when trimming armor pieces.
+This string must be translated in the field definition so that it can be displayed translated in the final item.
+Examples of this definition can be found in `mcl_amethyst/init.lua` or `_mcl_core/craftitems.lua`.
 * `_mcl_burntime`: _number_ that determines, in ticks, the amount of time an item burns when used in furnaces, blast furnaces and smokers.
 Examples can be found in `mcl_core/craftitems.lua`.